LukePappa/Ourism/text.md

-Every particle of existence is subject to a world-branch in which it awakens to pure being, attaining self-realization.
+Every particle of existence is subject to a world-branch in which it attains an everlastingly calm and relaxed awareness in which it simply "is".